Miles-Kodama/SB-53-Annotated/bill.md

 ## SECTION 6.
 The Legislature finds and declares that Section 2 of this act, which adds Chapter 25.1 (commencing with Section 22757.10) to Division 8 of the Business and Professions Code, imposes a limitation on the public's right of access to the meetings of public bodies or the writings of public officials and agencies within the meaning of Section 3 of Article I of the California Constitution.
 Pursuant to that constitutional provision, the Legislature makes the following findings to demonstrate the interest protected by this limitation and the need for protecting that interest:

-Information in critical safety incident reports, summaries of auditors reports, and reports from employees may contain information that could threaten public safety or compromise the response to an incident if disclosed to the public.
+Information in critical safety incident reports and reports from employees may contain information that could threaten public safety or compromise the response to an incident if disclosed to the public.